diethardsteiner/diethardsteiner.github.io/_posts/2017-04-09-CDE-and-MDX-Drilldownmember.md

 ![](/images/mdx-drilldownmember/mdx-drilldownmember-2.png)

-> **Note**: Once you save the dashboard, in the same folder you'll find a CDA file.
+> **Note**: Once you save the dashboard, in the same folder you'll find a **CDA** (Community Data Access) file.
 Double click on it and you will be able to preview the data for each query you define in the dashboard.
 Ultra handy!
 Just make sure you refresh the tab once you define a new query:

 ![](/images/mdx-drilldownmember/mdx-drilldownmember-5.png)